lgalaz/fullstack-javascript/next.js/Edge_Runtime/explanation.md

 export const runtime = 'edge';
 ```

+You can set it per route handler or page.
+It affects available APIs and performance characteristics.

 ## Limitations

 - No Node.js APIs (like `fs`)
 - Smaller runtime environment
 - Use Web APIs instead

+## Use cases

+- Geolocation-based routing
+- Lightweight auth checks
+- A/B testing at the edge

 ## Interview Questions and Answers